oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/conformance.md

 - It satisfies the "SARIF consumer" conformance profile.

-- It additionally satisfies the normative requirements in [§3](#file-format) that are designated as applying to viewers.
+- It additionally satisfies the normative requirements in [sec](#file-format) that are designated as applying to viewers.

 ## Conformance Clause 8: Result management system